 WHAT IS SNOW ?

 Snow is made of frozen water.
-When tiny water droplets in clouds freeze up they form into tiny crystals of ice.
-The crystals stick together to make snowflakes.
+When tiny water droplets in clouds freeze up, they form into tiny crystals of ice.
+These crystals stick together to make snowflakes.

-There can be up to 200 different crystals in one snowflake .
-The size of the snowflake depends on how many ice crystals connect together.
+There can be up to 200 different crystals in one snowflake.
+The size of the snowflake depends on how many of the ice crystals stick together.

 HOW DOES SNOW FORM ?

 Snowflakes are born inside clouds at high elevations, when tiny ice crystals stick together to become snowflakes.
 If enough of these crystals stick together, they’ll become heavy enough to fall to the ground.

-Snow would usually fall when the temperature is below two degrees, the reason being is, if it’s warmer than this, the snowflakes would melt while falling.
+Snow would usually fall when the temperature is below 2°C. If it’s warmer than this, the snowflakes would melt while falling.

 So basically, whether it rains or snows, it’s all down to the temperature at the giving time.

 Every snowflake has its own intricate shape.
 When a snowflake is forming, it starts off as a six-sided shape, like a hexagon.
 They then grow six branches from the corners of the hexagon.